cauz-santos/Training/Day 4. Data QC and Experimental design.md

 *   Why does read length distribution change after trimming?
 *   Why is QC important before mapping or SNP calling?

-**Challenge:**

-Your challenge will be to take a provided raw sequencing dataset, perform quality control using FastQC and Trimmomatic, and then summarize the results using MultiQC, all within the HPC environment.
-This will test your ability to navigate the cluster, submit jobs, and manage your data effectively.

-By the end of Week 1, you will have a strong foundation in the computational aspects of bioinformatics, including command-line proficiency, basic scripting, understanding of biological sequences and databases, and critical skills in data quality control and HPC usage.
-This knowledge will be essential as we move into more applied genomic analyses in Week 2.

 ## You have completed **Day 4**!